A fast Monte Carlo scheme for additive processes and option pricing: Numerical results

 In figure \ref{figure:error_bound}, we plot the three terms that appear in the bias bound of equation (\ref{eq:Bias_error}) for an ATS with $\alpha=2/3$ over a one-month time interval.
 The bound is for Lewis-FFT simulation with linear interpolation varying the number of grid points in the FFT via $M$ s.t. $N=2^M$.
 We plot the bounds on the error due to $i)$ the truncation error (blue circles) in (\ref{eq:truncation_CDF}), $ii$) the linear interpolation of the CDF (red squares) in (\ref{eq:interp_CDF}), and $iii$) the error related to the CDF approximation (green triangles) in (\ref{eq:Error_FFT}).
 As we have already anticipated in subsection \ref{subsection::error_sources}, two are the most relevant error sources: the error originating from the CDF approximation and the one due to the interpolation.
 The error originating from the truncation is always negligible: at least ten orders of magnitude lower than interpolation error for every $M$.
 For the CDF approximation error, as explained in section \ref{sec:Overview}, we have suggested an optimal selection of the shift $a$ in the Lewis-FFT approach.
-The term that we need to tackle is the interpolation one: for $M>8$ the unique relevant bound is the one on the interpolation error (e.g. for M=10 it is 10 orders of magnitude above all other errors).
+The term that we need to tackle is the interpolation one: for $M>8$ the unique relevant bound is the one on the interpolation error that scales as $\gamma^2$ for all derivative contracts with pay-off differentiable everywhere except in a finite number of points (e.g. for $M=10$ the interpolation error is 10 orders of magnitude above all other errors).
 Similar results hold $\forall \alpha \in (0,1)$.